dakshp13/Navigate-EECS-Lassonde/README.md

 ## 🤝 Contributing

-When the website is deployed, there will be a review/feedback section.
-Feel free to add any new resources or advice that you think should be there, as I am always checking the responses and hence will add them when I get the chance
+- When the website is deployed, there will be a review/feedback section.
+Feel free to add any new resources or advice that you think should be there, as I am always checking the   responses and hence will add them when I get the chance.
+- Besides this please do not duplicate this repository for your own work since there is no open-source license
+- Credits: Some React code inspired by : Tech with Tim Youtube Channel : https://www.youtube.com/@TechWithTim

 ---